 const template = document.createElement('div'); template.innerHTML = "Hello there…"; document.body.innerHTML = template.innerHTML; or document.body.innerHTML = '<div>Hello there...</div>';

 Remember, this will overwrite the existing contents inside the <body> section.
 The innerHTML property will change the HTML contents (with new contents) of the body.
-So, if you want to add or append any newly created element, I recommend using the appendChild() method.
-See the examples above.
+So, if you want to add a new element to the exiting elements in the BODY, then use appendChild() method.

 Using insertBefore Method